bscs14f2530-ui/Smart-Ticket-System/README.md

-# Smart-Ticket-System
+Student Name: Nishat Afreen
+Roll Number: 30

+Chosen Problem/Topic: Smart Ticket System

+Brief Description:
-Smart Ticket Reservation System in C++ demonstrating function overloading, operator overloading, and modular design using a custom header library.
+This project is a Smart Ticket Reservation System developed in C++.
+It uses Object-Oriented Programming concepts such as function overloading and operator overloading.
+The system allows ticket booking, price management, and ticket comparison using a custom header file for modular design.